fsheriff3/FatimaTest/README.md

 3. Green

 My favorite song is by Bryson Tiller: Keep Doing What Your Doing; the best song of all!
 I listen to this song on my free time when painting portraits.
-I love art museuems and art gallaries.
+I love art museums and art gallaries.

 **Down below is an example of my art style.**